BaseMax/MiniArchiveCompressor/README.md

 ### Authors

-Main UI Designer: SearchKing Team
+Main UI Designer is SearchKing Team, Thanks to [SeedPuller](https://github.com/SeedPuller) for helping design and developing this project (Design)

-Thanks to [SeedPuller](github.com/SeedPuller) for helping design and developing this project (Design), with help of Max Base
+Maintained by Max Base

 ---------